Expert Tips for Visiting the Blue Mountains by Train in 2024

 Making your way to the Blue Mountains by train is a good choice for budget travellers or independent explorers who enjoy being in total control of their itinerary.

 Once you arrive in the mountains, you can either join the Blue Mountains Explorer Bus, a hop on hop off route of 37 stops, or use the local buses to visit the main mountains towns.

-Alternatively, you can book a local tour which will get you off the beaten track to locations most of the tours from Sydney don’t visit You may also like to try one mountain many adrenalin activities like abseiling or canyoning.
+Alternatively, you can book a local tour which will get you off the beaten track to locations that most of the tours from Sydney don’t visit.
+You may also like to try one mountain many adrenalin activities like abseiling or canyoning.